 - Serve immediately for best freshness.

-- The pleasure of a 5 star review of this easy cucumber sandwiches recipe would be greatly appreciated.
+- The pleasure of a 5-star review of these easy cucumber sandwiches would be greatly appreciated.

 - Category: Sandwiches